uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 Try clicking the button know - nothing will happen.
 But why?

-The problem lies in the fact that, while we update the local variable, React doesn't actually rerender the component to show the change.
+The problem lies in the fact that, while we do update the local variable, React doesn't actually rerender the component to show the change.
 You can verify this by adding a few `console.logs`:

 ```jsx